-Yúnyún is a product that can sit happily on coffee tables and side tables.
-By allocating two holes on the top (one big and one small) to play with different flowers and leaves.
+Yúnyún is a product that can sit happily on coffee and side tables by allocating two holes on the top (one big and one small) to play with different flowers and leaves.
 In this way, the user can create playful and unique flower compositions.

 Yúnyún comes from the common two-dimensional cloud motifs in Chinese culture, representing good luck.